UniMoCo: Unified Modality Completion for Robust Multi-Modal Embeddings

 Multi-modal embedding methods encode inputs with different modalities (such as text and image) into representations in an unified high-dimensional vector space, facilitating downstream tasks such as image classification~\cite{deng2009imagenet}, information retrieval~\cite{datta2008image,gordo2016deep}, retrieval augmented generation~\cite{zhao2023retrieving}, visual-language alignment~\cite{plummer2015flickr30k,lin2014microsoft}, etc. Previous models such as CLIP~\cite{radford2021learning}, BLIP~\cite{li2022blip}, SigLIP~\cite{zhai2023sigmoid} and ALIGN~\cite{jia2021scaling} aim to learn unified multi-modal representations by aligning visual and textual modalities through large-scale pretraining on paired image-text data, enabling cross-modal understanding and multi-modal embedding task applications.
 However, these models usually adopt the dual-encoder architecture with shallow or even no fusion of the visual and textual features, making fine-grained cross-modal reasoning (e.g., spatial relationships or detailed text-image interactions) less effective, limiting their application in complicated multi-modal embedding scenarios.

-Recently with the rapid advancement of large vision language models (LVLMs) \cite{achiam2023gpt,alayrac2022flamingo,chen2022pali,li2023blip,huang2023language,zhu2023minigpt,liu2023visual,chen2024internvl,liu2024improved,bai2023qwen,wang2024qwen2}, the extraordinary visual-textual understanding and reasoning capabilities of LVLMs have been unleashed for multi-modal representation learning and embedding tasks adaption.
-Jiang et al.~\cite{jiang2024vlm2vec} introduced massive multimodal embedding benchmark (MMEB), a comprehensive evaluation benchmark for multi-modal embedding tasks covering classification, retrieval, vision question answering (VQA) and visual grounding.
+Recently with the rapid advancement of large vision language models (LVLMs) \cite{zhu2023minigpt,liu2023visual,chen2024internvl,wang2024qwen2}, the extraordinary visual-textual understanding and reasoning capabilities of LVLMs have been unleashed for multi-modal representation learning and embedding tasks adaption.
+VLM2VEC~\cite{jiang2024vlm2vec} introduced massive multimodal embedding benchmark (MMEB), a comprehensive benchmark for multi-modal embedding tasks covering classification, retrieval, vision question answering (VQA) and visual grounding.
 Other works propose specific training strategies~\cite{liu2024lamra,gu2025breaking,lan2025llave,zhou2024vista} or data augmentation techniques~\cite{lin2024mm,zhou2024megapairs} to train LVLMs for embedding adaption.
-Despite the advancement of adapting LVLMs to multi-modal embedding tasks, these methods demonstrate limited performance in real-world applications, where queries and targets involve diverse and incomplete modality combinations~\footnote{In real-world multi-modal embedding tasks, the visual modality is often absent in either the queries or the targets, whereas the textual modality can always be supplemented through prompting.
-As a result, this work focuses exclusively on three modality combinations: $(\text{T}+\text{I},\text{T})$, $(\text{T},\text{T}+\text{I})$, and $(\text{T}+\text{I},\text{T}+\text{I})$.}, as demonstrated in \Cref{fig:scenario}.
-A key limitation of current vision-language models lies in their inability to align all possible modality combinations within a unified embedding space during training.
-This misalignment arises from the inherent imbalance in modality combinations within the training data, leading to degraded performance when the model encounters unseen or underrepresented combinations during inference.
+Despite these advancements, adapting LVLMs for embedding tasks reveals limited performance in real-world applications, where queries and targets often feature diverse and incomplete modality combinations.
+The challenge of missing text is effectively addressed through the use of task-specific instructions, a method supported by prior work~\cite{jiang2024vlm2vec}, and by the near-ubiquity of textual system prompts in practice.
+Therefore, the absence of the visual modality emerges as the more frequent and critical challenge.

+Consequently, current methods struggle to align all modality combinations into a semantically coherent and unifiedembedding space during training.
+This misalignment, largely due to imbalanced combinations in training data, degrades performance when the model encounters underrepresented combinations during inference.